LearnDSML/blog/_posts/2020-06-09-Regression-Explained.md

 Now, there are few ways you can **avoid over fitting your model on training data like cross-validation sampling, reducing number of features, pruning, regularization etc**.

+#### Regularization
+Regularization helps to solve over fitting problem which implies model performing well on training data but performing poorly on validation (test) data.
+Regularization solves this problem by adding a penalty term to the objective function and control the model complexity using that penalty term.

+Regularization is generally useful in the following situations:
+Large number of variables
+Low ratio of number observations to number of variables High Multi-Collinearity

 Regularization basically adds the penalty as model complexity increases.
 Below is the equation of cost function Regularization parameter (lambda) penalizes all the parameters except intercept so that model generalizes the data and won’t over fit.

 A simple linear regression is an equation to estimate y, given a bunch of x.
 The equation looks something as follows :